-Prime Minister Theresa May believes Brexit deal is 'still achievable' as she is grilled about backstop deadline
+Theresa May believes Brexit deal is 'still achievable' as she is grilled about backstop deadline

 The backstop is essentially an insurance policy to avoid a hard border between Northern Ireland and the Republic of Ireland.

-Talks at the weekend stalled over the EU's demand for a "backstop to the backstop" designed to ensure that the border between Northern Ireland and the Republic remains open under any circumstances.
+Talks at the weekend stalled over the EU's demand for a "backstop to the backstop" designed to ensure the border between Northern Ireland and the Republic remains open under any circumstances.

-Mrs May has offered to keep the whole of the UK temporarily in a customs union with the EU until a broader trade deal is in place avoiding the need for customs and regulatory checks at the Irish border, with the expectation that this will not be later than the end of 2021.
+Mrs May has offered to keep the whole of the UK temporarily in a customs union with the EU until a broader trade deal is in place avoiding the need for customs and regulatory checks at the Irish border, with the expectation this will not be later than the end of 2021.

-But EU negotiator Michel Barnier insisted that a carve-out keeping Northern Ireland alone in the EU's customs area should remain available in case the UK-wide arrangement lapses before the trade deal is finalised.
+But EU negotiator Michel Barnier insisted a carve-out keeping Northern Ireland alone in the EU's customs area should remain available in case the UK-wide arrangement lapses before the trade deal is finalised.

-Mrs May told MPs that this was not acceptable as it risked undermining the integrity of the UK.
+Mrs May told MPs this was not acceptable as it risked undermining the integrity of the UK.

 The Prime Minister was addressing the House of Commons just two days before she travels to Brussels for a summit at which it had initially been hoped to finalise the UK's withdrawal agreement as well as a political declaration on future trade and security relations.